ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Hard memory limit {#hard-memory-limit}

-The hard memory limit specifies the total amount of memory available to the {{ ydb-short-name }} process.
+The hard memory limit specifies the total amount of memory available to {{ ydb-short-name }} process.

-By default, the hard memory limit for the {{ ydb-short-name }} process is set to its [cgroups](https://en.wikipedia.org/wiki/Cgroups) memory limit.
+By default, the hard memory limit for {{ ydb-short-name }} process is set to its [cgroups](https://en.wikipedia.org/wiki/Cgroups) memory limit.

 In environments without a cgroups memory limit, the default hard memory limit equals to the host's total available memory.
 This configuration allows the database to utilize all available resources but may lead to resource competition with other processes on the same host.
 Although the memory controller attempts to account for this external consumption, such a setup is not recommended.

 Additionally, the hard memory limit can be specified in the configuration.
 Note that the database process may still exceed this limit.
 Therefore, it is highly recommended to use cgroups memory limits in production environments to enforce strict memory control.

+Most of other memory limits can be configured either in absolute bytes or as a percentage relative to the hard memory limit.
+Using percentages is advantageous for managing clusters with nodes of varying capacities.
+If both absolute byte and percentage limits are specified, the memory controller uses a combination of both (maximum for lower limits and minimum for upper limits).

 Example of the `memory_controller_config` section with a specified hard memory limit: